logzio/logz-docs/_source/user-guide/accounts/homepage.md

 You can set a custom landing page to view when logging into your Logz.io account.

-Any screen, saved search, dashboard, or visualization from your Logs, Metrics, or Traces accounts can be used as a landing page, and it's **set per user**, so you can choose your own landing page that'll be available only to you, without overriding or editing your team members' landing pages.
+Any screen, saved search, dashboard, or visualization from your Logs, Metrics, or Traces accounts can be used as a landing page, and it's **set per user**, so you can choose your own landing page that'll be available only to you, without overriding or editing your team members' landing page.

 #### Set up your landing page